 No, I’m not fully functioning during the day, but I don’t plan on operating heavy machinery or driving because my body needs to recover anyway.

 There’s the reality that nobody cares if I accidentally put my hair ties in the refrigerator, my shirt on backwards, and wonder aloud ridiculous things like why my baby isn’t purring like my cat does, and does that mean he doesn’t like me?
-This type of crazy is to be expected.
+This type of nonsense is to be expected.

 But basically, the best part of it all is that I have nowhere else to be but here.